home-assistant/developers.home-assistant/docs/core/integration-quality-scale/index.md

 Characteristics:
 - Not included in the official Home Assistant releases.
-- Manual installable or via community tools, like HACS.
+- Manually installable or installable via community tools, like HACS.
 - Maintained by individual developers or community members.
 - User experience may vary widely.
 - Functionality, security, and stability can vary widely.